kannans89/graphql-learning/10.Query/query.md

 ```

-response will be as below
+The response for the  query will be as given below-

 ```javascript
 {